mbaityje/plankifier/README.md

 End users (field scientists) should refer to the usage guide provided in the [code releases](https://github.com/mbaityje/plankifier/releases).

-This readme file refers to the `master` branch.
+For the necessary installations and a quick guide to install a virtual environment, use the script `./scripts/installation.sh`.

 ---